 Commercial sunscreen can be laced with chemicals such as oxybenzone, polymers of petroleum, parabens and PABA.
 These chemicals not only block the sunburn but also the skin's’ ability to breathe.
 It stops your skin from absorbing oxygen and expelling toxins and carbon dioxide.
 The nasty part is that whilst lying in the sun with these chemicals on your skin, you’re baking the chemicals into your body.
 Oxybenzone is a strong free-radical generator, it becomes carcinogenic when exposed to sunlight!!
 The lesson here is that if you’re going to use a sunscreen, make it a natural one with non-nanoparticle zinc or titanium oxide.

 Start sunbathing slowly, start in the spring when the sun is weak and gentle.
 You will create a protective tan when you build it slowly.
 The melanin you produce in spring prevents sunburn in the summer months, nature has all the answers.
 Melanin actually transforms almost 100% of the UV rays into heat that dissipates easily.
 This will prevent sun damage at a cellular level from solar radiation.
+By the time you're outside in strong, summer sun, your skin will be more used to the heat, and have a stronger protective barrier in your skin.

 You have to learn how to be safe with the sun.
 As soon as the weather starts to warm up, and spring is here, it’s time to start exposing your skin to the sun and fresh air.
 Gradually exposing your skin to the sun will help to adapt it and get it ready for when the sun is strongest in the summer.
 Adjusting your diet is another great way to build up your skin’s natural sun protection from within.